Tongshiyue/Adaptive-medical-image-deep-color-perception-algorithm/README.md

 # Contact

-Feel free to contact me if you need the whole code or there is any question (zengxh@cqupt.edu.cn)
+Feel free to contact me if you have any question (zengxh@cqupt.edu.cn)